-R&B Divas TV star and real-life singer/songwriter Syleena Johnson is known for songs such as “I Am Your Woman” and “Hypnotic” and collaborations with superstars like Kanye West and R. Kelly.
-She has a new show, Sisters Circle, on TV One and Her singing legacy runs deep, being the daughter of the legendary Syl Johnson.
+Sisters Circle host, R&B Divas TV star and real-life singer/songwriter Syleena Johnson is known for songs such as “I Am Your Woman” and “Hypnotic” and collaborations with superstars like Kanye West and R. Kelly.
+The beautiful wife and mother of two has a singing legacy that runs deep, being the daughter of the legendary Syl Johnson.

 Johnson’s road to music was hardly easy.
 Her father, Syl, was not encouraging, and on top of that, Johnson suffered from vocal nodules and had to go through speech therapy.
 When Johnson was fifteen, her parents split up.
 Despite these setbacks, Johnson’s relationship with both her parents and her music remained strong.
 After having nodes removed from her vocal cords, she took two years of speech therapy.
 She has seven years of vocal training.

-After working incredibly hard to lose nearly 70 pounds after giving birth to two boys in four years, Syleena took it upon herself to help other mothers do the same.
+After marriage, Syleena began growing a family and giving birth to two boys in four years.
+After her sons were born, she worked incredibly hard to lose nearly 70 pounds.
+Syleena then took it upon herself to help other mothers do the same.
 Johnson wants to help mothers get their bodies and souls together with “Mommy’s Got Soul” – a workout DVD specifically designed to help mothers lose baby weight and get in shape.
 What sets this workout DVD apart from other baby boot camp DVDs?

 “I wanted to inspire real mothers who look like real women and make a realistic DVD that will motivate the average sized woman,” says Syleena.
 She added that it’s time mothers mixed being caregivers with taking good care of themselves as women.